-If you are eligible the service can offer you long-term respite or day support either in your own home or within the Shared Lives carer's family home.
+If you are eligible, the service will offer you long-term respite or day support either in your own home or within the Shared Lives carer's family home.

-You can either live with the family permanently, or go to stay with them for overnight short breaks, or for a few hours per week.
+You can choose to live with the family permanently, or you can go to stay with them for overnight short breaks, or just visit for a few hours per week.

 Shared Lives provide;

-- intermediate support - where the customer lives with the Shared Lives carer as a member of their family
+- intermediate support - where you live with the Shared Lives carer as a member of their family

-- respite support - short breaks for the customer and respite for the family carer
+- respite support - short breaks for you and respite for the family carer

 - sessional support - support in the Shared Lives Carer's home or in the community